-She finished her studies joined a company as an HR executive and there has been no looking back since then.
+She finished her education and joined a company as an HR executive and there has been no looking back since then.

 Sister of popular Bollywood actress, Kangana Ranaut is an acid attack survivor.
 It was only recently that she revealed the gory details of the attack.
 A man flung acid on her face when she was 23-years-old.
 She had to undergo 57 surgeries to get the disfigured face right.
 She has expressed a desire to start a production house of her own.